 Classy Front Slit Skirt

 In early December, Sandy was the stepmother of the Bride.
 Her stepdaughter Dominique’s wedding took place in Staten Island, New York.
 Sandy wore a gown with a front slit in the skirt that showed just the right amount of leg to make this dress a little sexy while keeping it classy.
 An elegant look!
-I love the off the shoulder neckline to.
+I love the off-the-shoulder neckline too.
 Sandy, you look sensational!

 Do you have a photo of you as Mother of the Bride or Groom?
 Be one of my style stars and send it in to post. ( Please note- we cannot post blurry or poorly lit photos).
 Cheers!